Root canals got you down? Rethink treatment with this gentle approach to saving a tooth in Kennesaw GA

 Due to Dr. Kalantari’s reputation of treating her patients like lifelong friends or family members, there are numerous opportunities to avoid the need for root canal therapy in the first place.
 These opportunities come courtesy of routine check-ups and professional cleanings.
 She makes these regular oral health appointments even easier to maintain, due to the ease of scheduling.
 There are so many commitments that pull each of us in different directions.
 Her appointment hours work with and not against your active work and social life.
 Unlike other practices in the area, the doctor sees patients every day of the business week and is also available on Saturdays.
 During these regular appointments, she’ll catch problems that could mean root canal treatment (or extraction) if left untreated.
 When detected promptly, they can often be resolved with procedures such as fillings, inlays, onlays, or crowns.

-If fear of the dentist has kept you away from these visits, Dentistry at Kennesaw Point caters to the many people who have apprehension.
+If fear of the dentist has kept you away from these visits, Dentistry and Orthodontics at Kennesaw Point caters to the many people who have apprehension.
 There is nothing to fear with a non-judgmental staff that truly cares, and with technologies and techniques that are gentle – including safe medications to help you relax, and digital X-rays that are comfortable and emit a fraction of the radiation of conventional systems.

 Modern root canal treatment is really no more extensive than a simple filling.
 If you are already in pain, one of the greatest benefits of root canal therapy is that it resolves that pain immediately.
 Don’t wait to call us.
 Our schedule is built with the possibility of urgent care in mind; we will prioritize your visit.
 Comfort always comes first.
 Saving the tooth comes second, and in more than 90 percent of cases, you can keep your natural tooth!
 Think of the actual process as a thorough cleaning of the inside of your tooth.
 After you call the Kennesaw office at 678-275-2066 to schedule your appointment, your visit(s) generally entail: